atultiwaree/serversetup/README.md

   nodemon
 ```

-To test type bellow command in your terminal or just paste url in your browser
+To test if serversetup configured files are all okay paste url below to browser or just make a curl request

 ```bash
   curl http://localhost:3000